flavio-fernandes/pelican-blog/content/hacks/office-clock-part2.md

 sudo ifdown wlan0 && sudo ifup wlan0
 </pre>

-- Once you are connected to the internet, do an update to ensure you got the [latest][distupg] and greatest packages.
+- Once you are connected to the internet, do an update to ensure you've got the [latest][distupg] and greatest packages.

 Note that you may want to reboot after that, to potentially load new linux kernel